-If your answer is Yes, in some cases, please explain in the comments box at the end of this section.
-Even if you are unable to exclude these volumes, please report all wires originated by your institution below
+If your answer is "Yes, in some cases," please explain in the comments box at the end of this section.
+Even if you are unable to exclude these volumes, please report all wires originated by your institution below.

-2. Did an unaffiliated depository institution originate wires on behalf of your institution during calendar year 2020?
+2. Did an unaffiliated depository institution originate wires on behalf of your institution during calendar year 2021?

-If your answer to this question is No, please skip item 2.a below.
+If your answer to this question is "No," please report "Not applicable" for item 2.a below.

-2.a If your answer is "Yes" to item 2 above, are you able to include these volumes from your answers below?
+2.a If your answer is "Yes" to item 2 above, are you able to include these volumes in your answers below?

-If your answer is Yes, in some cases, please explain in the comments box at the end of this section.
+If your answer is "Yes, in some cases," please explain in the comments box at the end of this section.
 Even if you are unable to include these volumes, please report all wires originated by your institution below.

-3. Total wire transfer originations (outgoing) = 3.a + 3.b
+3. Total wire transfer originations (outgoing) = Error!
+Reference source not found. + Error!
+Reference source not found.

-These include all cleared and settled, domestic and cross-border wire transfers originated by your institution's U.S. domiciled accountholders with either a domestic or foreign beneficiary.
+These include all cleared and settled, domestic and cross-border wire transfers originated by your institution 's U.S. domiciled accountholders with either a domestic or foreign beneficiary.

-- Funds transfers originated using the large-value systems (i.e., Fedwire and CHIPS) - Payments that your institution's accountholders submitted and settled through these systems directly or through a correspondent (i.e., wire transfers originated on your institution's behalf by a correspondent) - Book transfers (i.e., internal transfers using your institution's wire platform) - All wire transfers originated for the purpose of paying one of your institution's vendors or settling your institution's position with another institution (i.e., settlement/bank business wire transfers)
+- Funds transfers originated using the large-value systems (i.e., Fedwire and CHIPS) - Payments that your institution 's accountholders submitted and settled through these systems directly or through a correspondent (i.e., wire transfers originated on your institution 's behalf by a correspondent) - Book transfers (i.e., internal transfers using your institution 's wire platform) - All wire transfers originated for the purpose of paying one of your institution 's vendors or settling your institution 's position with another institution (i.e., settlement/bank business wire transfers)

-- Wire transfers your institution originated on behalf of an unaffiliated depository institution (i.e., correspondent volume) - ▶ Example: Your institution originated a \$15,000 wire transfer on behalf of your corporate customer to pay its third-party vendor via Fedwire.
+Wire transfers your institution originated on behalf of an unaffiliated depository institution (i.e., correspondent volume)

+Example: Your institution originated a \$15,000 wire transfer on behalf of your corporate customer to pay its third-party vendor via Fedwire.
 The vendor may or may not have a depository relationship with your institution.
 The vendor may or may not have a U.S. domiciled account.
-In this example, you would report one transaction for \$15,000.
+In this example, you would report 1 transaction for \$15,000.